gdcho/chrom-cognito/notes.md

 ## Single Purpose Description

-**Character count: 604/1000**
+**Character count: 201/1000**

-Chromcognito is a single-purpose Chrome extension designed to open, route, and manage tabs in Incognito mode with rules, shortcuts, and auto-cleanups.
-The extension allows users to automatically redirect specific websites to incognito mode based on URL patterns, manually transfer tabs using keyboard shortcuts or modifier clicks, and manage recently closed incognito tabs.
-This single purpose is narrow and focused solely on enhancing privacy and incognito tab management, making it easy for users to maintain privacy while browsing specific websites or content types.
+Chromcognito is a Chrome extension designed to open, route, and manage tabs in Incognito mode with rules, shortcuts, and auto-cleanups.
+This privacy policy explains how we handle data in our extension.

 ## Permission Justifications

-### activeTab Permission
+### tabs Permission

 **Character count: 413/1000**

-The `activeTab` permission is required to access the currently active tab when the extension popup is opened.
+Used to access the currently active tab when the extension popup is opened.
 This allows us to read the current page's URL to determine if it matches incognito rules, and to transfer the current tab to incognito mode when requested.
 Without this permission, we cannot detect the current page context or provide the tab management functionality that is the core purpose of the extension.

 ### storage Permission

+**Character count: 151/1000**

+Used to save and retrieve user preferences locally in your browser.
+This enables the extension to remember your customizations across browser sessions.

+### history Permission

+**Character count: 498/1000**

+Used to remove browsing history entries when users transfer tabs to incognito mode.
+This permission is only used when the user has enabled the "Remove from normal history when transferring to incognito" setting.
+The extension removes the history entry for the specific URL that was transferred to incognito, helping users maintain privacy by not leaving traces in their regular browsing history.

+### contextMenus Permission

+**Character count: 456/1000**

+Used to add context menu options for opening links and pages in incognito mode.
+This permission allows users to right-click on links or pages and select "Open link in Incognito" or "Open this page in Incognito" from the context menu.
+This provides an alternative way to access incognito functionality beyond keyboard shortcuts and modifier clicks.

+### alarms Permission

-**Character count: 495/1000**
+**Character count: 0/1000**

-The `storage` permission is essential for saving and retrieving user preferences and settings.
-This includes auto-incognito URL rules, keyboard shortcut configurations, modifier click settings, and history management options.
-The storage permission enables the extension to remember user choices across browser sessions and devices, providing a consistent and personalized experience.
-Without this permission, users would lose their customizations every time they restart their browser.
+This permission is not used by the extension.
+It may be listed in the manifest but is not actively utilized in the current version of ChromCognito.

 ### Host Permission

 **Character count: 498/1000**

 The host permissions (`https://*/*` and `http://*/*`) are necessary for the extension to detect link clicks with modifier keys across all websites.
-These permissions allow Chromcognito to work on any website where users want to open links in incognito mode using Alt+Shift+Click.
+These permissions allow ChromCognito to work on any website where users want to open links in incognito mode using Alt+Shift+Click.
 The extension only monitors link clicks with specific modifier combinations and does not collect, read, or transmit any website content or user data beyond what's necessary for incognito tab management functionality.

 ## Remote Code Usage

-**Status: No remote code used**
+**Status: No, I am not using Remote code**

+**Justification: 156/1000**

 The extension does not use any remote JavaScript or WebAssembly code.
-All code is included in the extension package.
+All code is included in the extension package and runs locally within the browser.
+No external scripts, modules, or code are loaded from remote servers.

 ## Data Collection